demkom58/gradle-spring-boot-deploy-example/README.md

 Now let's configure port forwarding like with Docker, execute:
 `kubectl port-forward service/gradle-spring-boot-deploy-example 801:8080`

-Open `localhost:801` in web browser, and we should se same response that have with docker only :)
+Open `localhost:801` in web browser, and we should see same response that have with docker only :)

 To terminate port forwarding we can press `Ctrl + C`